 1940s Hair Care

-For time inbetween beauty appointments women either washed and styled their hair at home or covered up dirty hair with a scarf, turban, or large hat.
-There were many creative ways to hide unsightly hair and 1940s women used them all.
+For time in between beauty appointments, women either wash and styled their hair at home or covered up dirty hair with a scarf, turban, or large hat.
+There were many creative ways to hide unsightly hair, and 1940s women used them all.

-African-American and Carribean-American women turned to hair lotion and hot combs to turn curly hair into the smooth straight hair.
+African-American and Caribbean-American women turned to hair lotion and hot combs to turn curly hair into the smooth straight hair.
 Hair was then styled into the same cuts and shapes as white women’s hair.
-Victory rolls and updos were especially popular and easy to style as well as the smooth pageboy.
+Victory rolls, hot roller curls, and updos were especially popular and easy to style, as well as the smooth pageboy.
 Wigs were sold to women who didn’t want the hassle of frequent hot combing.

-In the first half of the 1940s hairstyles were rather short with tight ring-curls and some waves forming around the face.
+In the first half of the 1940s, hairstyles were rather short with tight ring-curls and some waves forming around the face.
 Hair from the back of the scalp was pushed to the edges to bring even more volume to the tops and sides.
 The use of a lot of waves in intricate designs had gone out of favor by the 1942.
-Short, practical, and curly with maybe a wave or two to shape the front.
+The look was overall short, practical, and curly, with maybe a wave or two to shape the front.
 These styles favored small hats and military uniform hats.
 They looked well on mature women and were easily hidden under turbans when hair became too dirty.

 The rest of the decade embraced easy hairstyles.
-Tops were smooth, waved or flat and side and bottom were full.
-Hair was often parted deep to one side or down the middle.
-Longer hair could be rolled, or left in a naturally curvy/wavy state.
-By 1948 hair shortened up again to shoulder or chin length.
+Tops were smooth, waved, or flat.
+Sides and the bottom were full.
+Hair was often parted deep to one side or down the middle, and longer hair could either be rolled or left in a naturally curvy/wavy state.
+By 1948, hair shortened up again to shoulder or chin length.
 Curl was less significant and volume minimal.
 More and more women started to wear there hair in an updo during the way.
 This polished look would became an iconic hairstyle of the 1950s.

-Younger woman or those who favored longer hairstyles choose a basic combed curl set or deep part to one side or center and pinned back past the temples.
+Younger women or those who favored longer hairstyles chose a basic combed curl set, or opted for a deep part to one side/center with hair pinned back past the temples.
 This was easy and youthful.
 It could be easily achieved at home without the aid of a beauty parlor.

 1940s Evening Hair Styles